 - Drafts-person – Approximately $2800.

 - Delivery – Prices quoted generally include delivery in the Adelaide metropolitan area only.
-There be an additional cost of approximately 50c per km outside of this is a good figure to use.
+An additional cost of roughly 50c per km outside of this is a good figure to use.

 Engaging professional advice is an additional cost.
-But your application may have a higher chance of approval.
+But your application may have a better chance of gaining approval.

 It is vital you have accurate plans in your Development Application.
 So, especially if your development is complex, the professionals you should consider using are:

-- An architect / drafts-person – They prepare drawings that will be accepted by Council
+- An architect / drafts-person – They prepare drawings that will be accepted in your DA.

-- A surveyor – To measure your development, particularly if it is near a boundary.
+- A surveyor – To measure your development, particularly if you are planning on placing it close to a boundary.

-If you find this price too high, a way of reducing the cost is to not include a kitchen.
-As this is a huge cost when construction costs are broken down.
+If you find this price too high, a way of reducing this is to not include a kitchen, as this is a huge cost when construction costs are broken down.

 Contemplate this if the family member using the granny flat can use the kitchen in the main home.
-Also, a bedroom isn’t necessary – you can have a sleep-out and keep only the basics.
+Also, a bedroom may not be necessary – you can have a sleep-out and keep only the basics.

 *Please note – The Council fees vary regularly and depend on your local Council.